 Stock up in sizes S through 4XL.

-6. Smartwool Merino Sport 150 Boxer Briefs
+6. Smartwool Merino Boxer Brief

 If you're training in cooler weather, Merino wool is a great choice, according to Schumacher.
 It's not itchy or stiff like standard wool, but it keeps your body just as warm.
 Plus, Merino wool regulates temperature, so you don't have to worry about overheating during your workout.

 The difference with Smartwool is that they blend their briefs with polyester, too, so they stay dry when you start breaking a sweat.
 Our testers like to wear these while rock climbing outdoors to help prevent chafing from climbing pants and keep temps regulated.

 They're available in sizes S to XL.